DHTMLX/gantt-docs/data/desktop/supported_data_formats.md

 JSON with Collections
 ------------------

-JSON data can contain any number of additional arrays in a "collection" property of the data object.
+JSON data can contain any number of additional arrays in the "collections" property of the *data* object.

 ~~~js
 {